aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

-Up until this point, we have discussed the measures that captures high node centrality, however, there can be nodes in the network which are important for the network but they are not central.
+Up until this point, we have discussed the measures that captures high node centrality, however, there can be nodes in the network which are important for the network, but they are not central.
 In particular, let's consider a survey (review) article in a scientific citation network.
 The article itself is not necessarily stating a new discovery and it is not central; but nevertheless it is a helpful material to acquire knowledge on a topic because it captures a lot